Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 A custom ring can begin several ways

 Some couples know the diamond shape first.
-Others bring a photo, a family ring, or a setting that is almost right.
-Andrew’s role is to translate that inspiration into decisions about diamond type, proportions, setting profile, metal, and production path.
+Others bring a photo, a family stone, or a setting that is almost right.
+My job is to translate that into decisions about diamond type, proportions, setting profile, metal, and production path, and to tell you plainly which parts are worth paying for.

 • Modify an existing setting when the foundation is close.

-• Use CAD when the exact ring needs to be built around the stone.
+• Use CAD when the ring needs to be built around the stone.

 • Plan the wedding band relationship before production.